skip to Main Content

 Long Island foreclosures rise as home sales fall

-Foreclosure is a disheartening reality for people suffering from financial challenges due to unemployment, natural disaster, medical expenses and other unpredictable circumstances.
+Foreclosure is a disheartening reality for people suffering from financial challenges due to unemployment, natural disasters, medical expenses, and other unpredictable circumstances.
 Regardless of past payment history, a homeowner’s sudden inability to make mortgage payments can lead to lengthy court battles and even eviction.
-The combination of a failing housing market and a devastating natural disaster has left numerous Long Island homeowners struggling to stop home foreclosure as the state deals with an overwhelming backlog of cases.
+The combination of a failing housing market and a devastating natural disaster has left numerous Long Island homeowners struggling to stop home foreclosures as the state deals with an overwhelming backlog of cases.

 According to one comprehensive study, foreclosure rates in Long Island doubled over an eight-year period, while the number of homes sold decreased by 56 percent.
 While Superstorm Sandy is believed to be an exacerbating factor in recently, collected data suggests that the frequency of foreclosure was already skyrocketing before the natural disaster occurred.